NTB45/Wacky-tech-diary/README.md

 ### Intel with their infinite wisdom dropped support for directX9 and below stuff on intel Arc gpus and 12th gen integrated Iris graphics and up.

-but no hope lost, you can run it from DXVK vulkan linux style
+but no hope lost, you can run it from **DXVK** linux style

-I suggested DXVK instead of D3D9on12 because its much easier to use and i heard from a lot of sources that it is faster.
+I suggested DXVK instead of **D3D9on12** because its much easier to use and i heard from a lot of sources that it is faster.

 If my guide is too shitty use this gentleman's guide https://www.reddit.com/r/pcgaming/comments/mlfcsc/a_guide_to_dxvk_on_windows/  (if you hate reddit open it on libreddit or archive.org or something)

-download DXVK dlls from this repo https://github.com/doitsujin/dxvk/releases
+download DXVK dlls from this repo's releases https://github.com/doitsujin/dxvk/releases

 Unzip/untar it (you may need to unzip the tar twice)